-Also, my friend, Rhoda Natanine from Arctic Bay, who organizes the dog team racing from one community to another.
-She is the main organizer, she and Igah.
-They're both from Clyde River.
+Also, my friend, Rhoda Natanine from Arctic Bay, organizes the dog team racing from one community to another.
+She is the main organizer.
+She and Igah are both from Clyde River.

 Another individual I would like to recognize and welcome is Martha Malliki from Iqaluit.
 I am proud of you, and welcome to the House.

-Also, another friend of mine, Diane Sammurtok.
-Thank you.
+Another friend of mine, Diane Sammurtok, I thank you.
 I'm so glad to see you once again.
-Welcome.
+Welcome to the House.

 Lastly, this individual was from my community.
-She was very young and today she has come all the way from Resolute Bay, Mavis Manik.
-Thank you for giving me an opportunity.
+She was very young and today she has come all the way from Resolute Bay.
+Mavis Manik, I am very proud of you.
 Welcome to the House.
-Thank you.
+Thank you for giving me this opportunity, Mr. Speaker.